akkadotnet/akka.net/docs/articles/streams/error-handling.md

 By using an exponential backoff, we avoid going into a tight reconnect look, which both gives the HTTP server some time to recover, and it avoids using needless resources on the client side.

+The various restart shapes mentioned all expect an `Akka.Stream.RestartSettings` which configures the restart behavior.

+Configurable parameters are:

+* `minBackoff` is the initial duration until the underlying stream is restarted
+* `maxBackoff` caps the exponential backoff
+* `randomFactor` allows addition of a random delay following backoff calculation
+* `maxRestarts` caps the total number of restarts
+* `maxRestartsWithin` sets a timeframe during which restarts are counted towards the same total for `maxRestarts`

 The following snippet shows how to create a backoff supervisor using `Akka.Streams.Dsl.RestartSource` which will supervise the given `Source`.
 The `Source` in this case is a `HttpResponseMessage`, produced by `HttpCLient`.
 If the stream fails or completes at any point, the request will